 Field of work

-- Wildlife management and human-wildlife conflicts
+- Wildlife management; human-wildlife conflicts such as herbivory and collisions

 You'll find my publications and projects at Research Gate